-We thank Don Batory and William Cook (who was also an author of the workshop paper on which this paper is based) for fruitful discussions on the potential of semistructured merge.
+We are grateful to Don Batory and William Cook (who was also an author of the workshop paper on which this paper is based) for fruitful discussions on the potential of semistructured merge.
 We thank Jens Dörre for preparing the grammars for FSTMERGE.
-Apel's work is supported in part by the German Research Foundation (DFG - AP 206/2-1 and AP 206/4-1).
-Kästner's work is supported in part by the European Research Council (ERC grant ScalPL #203099).
+Sven Apel's and Christian Lengauer's work is supported by the German Research Foundation (DFG - AP 206/2 and AP 206/4).
+Christian Kästner's work is supported by the European Research Council (ERC grant ScalPL #203099).